sumitsekhar/mhe-angular-vending-machine/README.md

 ## Features

-As a professional software engineer, you will most likely be working off of stories.
 We have split the work of creating our vending machine into three user stories.

-### Watch: Insert Coin
+### STORY-1: Insert Coin

 _As a vendor_
 _I want a vending machine that accepts coins_